XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ![Devanagari t combined with various vowels](./typography/vowels%20devanagari.svg)

-Another common occurrence is the use of half-characters in consonant clusters i.e. affixing a modified version of the first letter to an unchanged form of the second.
+Another common feature is the use of half-characters in consonant clusters i.e. affixing a modified version of the first letter to an unchanged form of the second.
 When typing consonant clusters, a diacritic called the halant must be inserted in the byte sequence to make it clear that the first consonant must not be pronounced with its inherent vowel.